zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    An SNMPv3 encrypted PDU message.

-   :c: The connection over which the SNMP datagram is sent.
+   :param c: The connection over which the SNMP datagram is sent.

-   :is_orig: The endpoint which sent the SNMP datagram.
+   :param is_orig: The endpoint which sent the SNMP datagram.

-   :header: SNMP version-dependent data that precedes PDU data in the top-level
+   :param header: SNMP version-dependent data that precedes PDU data in the top-level
            SNMP message structure.

 .. zeek:id:: snmp_unknown_header_version